nikhilraojl/f1gp/README.md

 `teams`: Shows current team/constructor standings

-`pull`: Pull latest data from internet sources.
+`pull`: Pull latest data from sources.
 Data from all these sources is fetched once and cached for subsequent commands.
-Do a fresh pull if data needs to be updated.
+Do a fresh `f1gp pull` if any data needs to be updated.
 There are 3 sources currently used

 - https://www.formula1.com/en/results.html/2024/drivers.html
 - https://www.formula1.com/en/results.html/2024/team.html